jboynyc/textnets/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add illustrative code examples to the tutorial.
-3. The pull request should work for Python 3.7, 3.8, and 3.9.
-Check
-   https://github.com/jboynyc/textnets/actions/workflows/ci.yml to make sure that the tests pass.
+3. The pull request should work for all supported Python versions (currently 3.8, 3.9, and 3.10).
+Check https://github.com/jboynyc/textnets/actions/workflows/ci.yml to make sure that the tests pass.